Definite fillings of lens spaces: Rigid linear lattices

 \end{enumerate} \end{lem} \begin{proof} By Lemma~\ref{lem:2chains_rigid}, we can suppose that $v_1, \dots, v_k$ embed as $v_i=e_i-e_{i-1}$, where $e_0, \dots, e_{k}$ are distinct orthogonal unit vectors in $\Z^n$.
-We subdivide the analysis into several cases . \begin{case} Both $v_1$ and $v_k$ are leaves. \end{case} First suppose that $v_1$ and $v_k$ are leaves so that $v_1, \dots, v_k$ forms a connected component of $\Gamma$ and $u$ is not adjacent to $v_1$ or $v_k$.
+We subdivide the analysis into several cases. \begin{case} Both $v_1$ and $v_k$ are leaves. \end{case} Since $v_1$ and $v_k$ are leaves, the vertices $v_1, \dots, v_k$ form a connected component of $\Gamma$ and $u$ is not adjacent to either $v_1$ or $v_k$.
 By Condition~\ref{it:long_chain} we have either $k=2$ or $k\geq 4$.
 In this case, the vertex $u$ must take the form

 where $a$ is a nonzero integer and $u'\cdot e_0= \dots = u'\cdot e_{k}=0$.
 Since $a$ is nonzero and $k\geq 2$, we evidently have \ref{it:supp_bound} of the lemma in this case.